ctwinovalon/doglog/README.md

       --long       Generate long output.
 Default: false
       --no-colors  Don't use colors in output.
 Automatically turned off when redirecting output.
   -q  --query      Query terms to search on (Datadog search syntax).
-Defaults
-                   to '*'.
+Bare text
-  -s  --service    The Datadog log 'service' to constrain the log search, e.g.,
+                   will search only the message field.
+You can specify attributes use an '@' sign, e.g., '@level:INFO'.
+Keep in mind that `doglog` cleans up levels.
+Default: * -s  --service    The Datadog log 'service' to constrain the log search, e.g., '-s send-email'.
-                   '-s send-email'.
       --start      Starting date/time to search from.
 The start and end